willwray/parameta/readme.md

 **Parameters** are model variables that a system modeler choses to 'freeze' to be viewed as constants in analysis and design, or in a deployed system.

-> Different fields have different definitions of 'parameter'.
-We take a **systems modeling** perspective.

-Parameter tuning, being a process that modifies values, appears incompatible with C++ template parameters that are immutable compile-time constants.
+Parameter tuning, being a process that modifies values, appears incompatible with C++ template parameters as immutable compile-time constants.
 It turns out that a crack in the template permafrost allows template arguments to reference global mutable data.
 We will exploit this feature.